Fin Macleod, now head of security on a

 delivers the chilling tale within the perfectly

-of us who have been eagerly awaiting the sequel to
+"All of us who have been eagerly awaiting the

-have been wondering whether the author would pull
+will have been wondering whether the author would

-off a second story with the aplomb shown in the
+pull off a second story with the aplomb shown in

-May shows his skill with an intricate plot and
+shows his skill with an intricate plot and with

 tells and one which will have you on the very edge